Court rules that tax foreclosure does not extinguish obligations in the master deed and that “need not be built” units ceased to exist

 (3) Notwithstanding section 33, if the developer has not completed development and construction of units or improvements in the condominium project that are identified as “need not be built” during a period ending 10 years after the date of commencement of construction by the developer of the project, the developer, its successors, or assigns have the right to withdraw from the project all undeveloped portions of the project not identified as “must be built” without the prior consent of any co-owners, mortgagees of units in the project, or any other party having an interest in the project.
 If the master deed contains provisions permitting the expansion, contraction, or rights of convertibility of units or common elements in the condominium project, then the time period is 6 years after the date the developer exercised its rights with respect to either expansion, contraction, or rights of convertibility, whichever right was exercised last.
 The undeveloped portions of the project withdrawn shall also automatically be granted easements for utility and access purposes through the condominium project for the benefit of the undeveloped portions of the project.
 If the developer does not withdraw the undeveloped portions of the project from the project before expiration of the time periods, those undeveloped lands shall remain part of the project as general common elements and all rights to construct units upon that land shall cease.
 In such an event, if it becomes necessary to adjust percentages of value as a result of fewer units existing, a co-owner or the association of co-owners may bring an action to require revisions to the percentages of value under section 95.

 In the trial court, the condominium association demonstrated that construction on the condominium project began by, at the latest, April 18, 2006.
 Under former MCL 559.167(3), as of April 18, 2016, or “10 years after the date of commencement of construction by the developer of the project,” because the original developer did not withdraw Units 9 and 10 from the project before that time, Units 9 and 10 became “part of the project as general common elements” and all rights to construct units on the land ceased.
 Accordingly, the court held that under the version of MCL 559.167(3) in effect at the time in question, Units 9 and 10 remained as general common elements of the condominium on April 18, 2016.
 The court further noted that amended version of MCL 559.167(3) provides that the relevant time period is “10 years after the recording of the master deed,” but nothing in the language of amended Subsection (3) suggests that it applies retroactively.
-Accordingly, the court held that it is presumed that statutory amendments operate prospectively unless a contrary intent is clearly manifested in the language of the statute.
+Accordingly, the court held that it is presumed that statutory amendments operate prospectively unless a contrary intent is clearly manifested in the language of the statute, although it did indicate that the issue of retroactivity was not raised in the briefing.

 In addition to attempting to untimely withdraw units 9 and 10 from the condominium based on MCL 559.167, as amended by 2016 PA 233, the court held that Ferry Beaubien LLC could not do so as it was not a developer or successor developer.
 Specifically, the court held that Ferry Beaubien LLC was not identified as a developer in the Master Deed, and the MCA defines “successor developer” as “a person who acquires title to the lesser of 10 units or 75% of the units in a condominium project … by foreclosure ….”
 MCL 559.235(1).
 Accordingly, the court held that only a developer or successor developer had authority to withdraw units under the MCL 559.167 and the plain language of the Master Deed.